AbdulRahimShaikh1999/Aybe-coding-assessment-2/README.md

-# Aybe-coding-challenge
-addition to the already exisiting avybe repo
+addition to the already exisiting avybe repo. manage.py and views.py